https://hipaa.ouhsc.edu/FAQ Parent Page: FAQ id: -1 Active Page: FAQid:30923

 • First confirm that the recipients in the TO line of your emails are the intended recipients BEFORE hitting Send and remember that no PHI should be sent to your personal email accounts

-• Utilize this helpful hint on how to remove personal email accounts from auto-completing recipients in the TO line of their emails:
+• Utilize this helpful hint on how to remove email recipients from auto-completing in the To, Cc, or Bcc line of your emails:

 Checking Email or Calendar from Personal Devices